Chart Color Schemes

 Infrastructure

-Clarence Gardens has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Clarence Gardens has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Two projects have been identified by AreaSearch as potentially impacting the area: Tram Grade Separation Projects, Fig Tree Terraces, River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects likely to affect this region: Tram Grade Separation Projects, Fig Tree Terraces, River Torrens to Darlington Project (T2D) - South Road Resurfacing Works, and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.